companyinfo/ptr/README.md

 - Creating pointers from literals and constants
 - Safe dereferencing without nil panics
 - Optional field handling in APIs and configuration
-- Batch pointer operations on slices
+- Batch pointer operations on slices and maps
+- Type-safe conversions for all Go built-in types

 **Key Features:**